-In-flight portable ultrasound allows the team to rapidly detect some internal injuries and create tailored treatment plans based on those findings.
-It permits the skilled nurses and paramedics a view inside the body not otherwise readily available in the field.
+In-flight portable ultrasound allows the team to rapidly detect internal injuries and create tailored treatment plans based on those findings.
+It permits the skilled nurses and paramedics a view inside the body, one not usually available to pre-hospital providers.

 Advanced Respiratory Care

 The top-tier ventilators carried on the aircraft are capable of ICU-quality respiratory support with settings for bi-level positive airway pressure (BiPAP) and continuous positive airway pressure (CPAP).
-These flexible setting medical tools give our teams the ability to adjust to the level of care needed to meet a patient’s changing condition.
+These flexible settings give our teams the ability to meet a patient’s changing needs.

 Balloon Pump Transport

-MU Health Care's Air Medical Service uses the state of the art Maquet CardioSave Balloon pump for inter-facility transports for critical heart patients.
-Staff at referring facilities will place an intra-aortic balloon pump to help assist and preserve the patient’s heart function until he or she can be transported to a higher-level facility like MU Health Care to undergo cardiothoracic surgery.
+MU Air Medical Service uses the Maquet CardioSave® balloon pump.
+Staff at referring facilities will place an intra-aortic balloon pump to assist cardiac function and preserve muscle until more definitive care can be provided.
 These types of transports require skill and experience.
-Our team trains to maintain the level necessary to see these patients to their destination.
+Our team trains to maintain the level necessary to see these patients safely to their destination.

-Initial management and coordination of emergency transfer for a patient experiencing a heart attack or STEMI (ST segment elevation myocardial infarction), improves a patient's chance of survival.
+Initial management and coordination of emergency transfer for a patient experiencing a heart attack or STEMI (ST-segment elevation myocardial infarction) improves a patient's chance of survival.
 MU Health Care's medical team is extensively trained and experienced in reading and interpreting 12-lead EKGs in transport.
-This capability allows the air medical team to contact local hospitals to activate their cardiac catheterization lab team, reducing the time from the patient’s onset of a heart attack to the time of coronary intervention.
-This decreases the length of time the heart muscle goes without oxygen, and improves patients’ survival and overall outcome.
+The team can contact the receiving hospital to activate their cardiac catheterization lab, reducing the time from symptom onset to coronary intervention.
+This reduction often directly correlates to less heart muscle damage and improved functional survival.

 Training, Education and Outreach

-MU Health Care's Air Medical Service's team members attend monthly training and chart review sessions in order to assure quality care is meeting the highest standards.
-Physician involvement creates an interdisciplinary environment where ideas and knowledge can be shared.
-Critical skills are taught and practiced during quarterly live tissue and Human Patient Simulation training.
+MU Health Care's Air Medical Service team members attend monthly training and case review sessions to assure our care is meeting the highest standards.
+Physician-led discussions create an interdisciplinary environment where ideas and knowledge can be shared.
+Critical skills are taught and practiced during quarterly tissue and Human Patient Simulation training.
 Monthly meetings and bi-yearly aircraft drills keep crews focused on safety and pair well with a multitude of required computer-based trainings that highlight all aspects of helicopter operations.

 Our nurses, paramedics, physicians and support staff conduct frequent educational opportunities for partnering emergency services and the general public.
 They teach classes from basic cardiopulmonary resuscitation (CPR) to advanced trauma care and landing zone preparations.
-The Helicopter Service team members also participate in community activities and demonstrations.
+Team members also participate in community activities and demonstrations for interested civic groups.